3 arrested after chase from Dubuque to Galena ends when stop sticks used

-EAST DUBUQUE, Ill. – Authorities said three people were arrested early today after leading a chase from Dubuque to Galena that only ended after it struck stop sticks.
+EAST DUBUQUE, Ill. — Authorities said three people were arrested early Monday after leading a chase from Dubuque to Galena that only ended after their vehicle struck stop sticks.

 Jamelle D. Alexander, 32, was arrested on charges of aggravated fleeing a peace officer and resisting a peace officer, while Devonte L. Haley, 24, and Isiah Galloway, 21, both face charges of resisting a police officer, according to a press release issued by the East Dubuque Police Department.
 The men’s hometowns were not released.